Upper Dolpo Trek

-The Upper dolpo trek is one of the most popular treks as it passed through Phoksundo lake, featur in Eric Valli’s Oscar-nominated movie “Caravan”.
+The Upper dolpo trek is one of the most popular treks as it passes through Phoksundo lake, feature in Eric Valli’s Oscar-nominated movie “Caravan”.

-Dolpo is home to popular Shey Phoksundo National Park, located under the protected area and takes us to superb Phoksundo lake with beautiful flora and fauna.
+Typical Dolpo region is home to popular Shey Phoksundo National Park.
+It is located under the protected area and takes us to a superb Phoksundo lake with beautiful flora and fauna.
 Furthermore, upper dolpo trek is situated in the Karnali region of Nepal and required special permission from the government of Nepal.
 It has some adventure passes which are challenging in this route.

-Moreover, dolpo region is a very dry and unproductive area so the people lived here a very difficult life but they were very humble and friendliness with their smiling face.
+Moreover, Dolpo region is a very dry and unproductive area so the people lived here a very difficult life but they were very humble and friendliness with their smiling face.
 Shey Phoksundo lake is the deepest lake of Nepal which is situated in this region.
-Since last few years, it is going very popular trekking of western Nepal.
+For the last few years, it is going very popular trekking of western Nepal.

 In addition, Hiking upper dolpo is a moderate to strenuous walk along the lower part of Dolpo.
 Beautiful Lakes, People lifestyle, Buddhist Monasteries, Tibetan plateau, and the traditional culture are the main attraction of this route.

 Magical Upper dolpo trekking is famous with its isolated area and it was opened in 1982 for the trekkers.
 The local inhabitants still earn their livelihood by trading commodities like salt, cotton, barley, and rice in Tibet.
 Dolpo trek is equally popular as a dolpo circuit trek.
 Special tent camping Upper dolpa trekking is possible to visit at any time (except winter) throughout the year.

 Why people choose upper dolpo trek?